-Once created, you can preview the lower third on our browser encoder preview window for 5 seconds (which only you can see), click the “show” (eye) icon to put the lower third on the live player indefinitely, and access the menu (three dots) to edit, duplicate, or delete the lower third.
+Once created, you can click Preview to view the lower third in the preview player for 5 seconds (which only you can see), click the Show (eye) icon to put the lower third on the live player indefinitely, and access the options menu (•••) to edit, duplicate, or delete the lower third.

 ⚠️ Other Notes:

-- This feature works best when using the browser-based encoder.
-If you are streaming to Vimeo via an external encoder, you may notice a delay in the graphics appearing on the player.
+- If you are streaming to Vimeo via an external encoder, you may notice a delay in the graphics appearing on the player.

-- Graphics for recurring live events will be retained on those events, however, new events will need new graphics created each time.
+- Graphics for recurring virtual events will be retained on those events.
+However, new events will need new graphics created each time.